MarcoDSilva/Proffy/README.md

 # Proffy
 React project made in next level week, which purpose of this project is to connect teachers and students.

+Front end with React/React Native and backend with Node/Express/Sqlite

 ___

-Project goals is to learn more about:
+Project goals was to learn more about:

 ```
-ReactJS
+ReactJS / ReactNative
 Typescript
 Node (Expo/Express)
 FullStack development